 The new veterinary facilities are far better than I ever imagined they would be, despite seeing them being built!
 They enable such a high standard of teaching to be delivered, but of course, this must be facilitated through an equally high standard of staff.
 The staff have been dedicated, supportive and hard-working ever since the get-go, and continue to be so.
 Being taught by a team which is as passionate about and committed to your development and success as you are is one of the intrinsic factors which has made Surrey such a wonderful place to study.
 The spaying and neutering clinic we’ve undertaken this year has been a personal highlight!

-We undertake extra-mural studies (EMS) in the holidays of our first to fourth years, culminating in a year of rotations around veterinary practices and organisations in fifth year.
+We undertake extramural placements, commonly known as extramural studies (EMS), in the holidays of our first to fourth years, culminating in a year of rotations around veterinary practices and organisations in fifth year.
 To date, I’ve undertaken 32 weeks of EMS in everywhere from kennels, catteries and stables to first-opinion and referral vet practices.

 The work depends on the practice you go to and the animals they work with; I’ve learnt from veterinary professionals across the world and been exposed to a plethora of different viewpoints, methods, business structures, and patient case-loads.
 It affords each student the opportunity to shape their own experiences, tailored to their personal interests, and develop in a totally unique way.
 For me, this is why my course is unrivalled!